skltp-test/soapui-skltp/README.md

     - Source system (HSA, normally LOAD-MOCKS i SIT, JOL-MOCK i QA)
 ```

 There is support to run tests from SoapUI.
+This requires the SoapUI installation to be configured
+with the soapui-support library and a client certificate.
+Also run soaptest/soaptest_sed_data.sh
+to prepare(sed) the needed data.xml file for the target NTjP environment.

 ```
-  Run soaptest/soaptest_sed_data.sh first.
-  The script will prepare(sed) the data file for the target NTjP environment.
+  Usage:
+  ./soaptest_sed_data.sh {dev|test|qa}
 ```